znields/search-queue/README.md

 #### Eric Hildebrandt

-Eric recommended the removal of uncessary buttons from the introduction and helped point out other design flaws in the program.
+Eric recommended the removal of unnecessary buttons from the introduction and helped point out other design flaws in the program.

 #### William Nields